Updated February, 2023

 Hi!
 I’m chronically ill and disabled, and looking to bring more folks who will love my animals into our circle of community support.
 I’m mostly housebound, and mostly bedbound due to the increase in severity of my illnesses.
-We need folks who would enjoy going on walks with a chill dog, feeding the dog and cat, and connecting with a neighbor.
+We need folks who would enjoy going on walks with a slow geriatric dog, feeding the dog and cat, and connecting with a neighbor.
+Folks should be comfortable with the less glamourous parts of the aging process.
+Marigold has some mild dementia, which is leading to some accidents in the house that need to be cleaned up, and food needs that shift.
 We’re not far from the Gimme Coffee on Cayuga St in Ithaca.

 It’s not paid.